'Negative' Thoughts as Signposts

 Catastrophising can reflect a sense of feeling unsafe, rooted in recent or past trauma.

-Lethargy or pessimism may reveal a loss of vitality and disconnection from your body.
+Persistent pessimism may reflect a loss of vitality and disconnection from your body.

 Self-doubt or rumination can highlight the impact of unsupportive or toxic environments.